CentroEPiaggio/unipi-grasp-datasets/README.md

 - Create a package of your scenario using `catkin_create_pkg <scnarioname>` (more arguments can be useful to fill the `package.xml`)
 - Follow the template of `scenario1`, create at least these files:
 	* `launch/uploadSetup.launch` to bring up all devices
-	* `data/startRecording.sh` to define your recording protocol
+	* `data/startRecording.sh` to define your recording protocol (if possible, record only sensor data and parameters)
 	* `launch/playExperiment.launch` to play back recorded data
 - IMPORTANT: Do not commit your bag files to this repository!
 Upload your bag files to [CentroPiaggio server](http://131.114.31.70/) under the `datasets` folder as a single zip, share the file and provide a public link.
 If you don't have an account, ask to the [technical dept.](http://www.centropiaggio.unipi.it/administrative-staff.html) or your supervisor.
 - EVEN MORE IMPORTANT: Document your scenario in this README file with at least two sections:
 	* `Experiment protocol` to explain how the experiments were ran
 	* `How to play the recorded data` to describe how to play the data you obtained and provide download links to your bag files.
+- The package `sync_data` allow you to synchronize your data either for recording (not recommended) or for data being played.
+To this end, you should:
+	* Create `msg/<scenarioname>.msg` file to define which type of message you want to synchronize
+	* Write a `src/<scnarioname>sync.cpp` node to subscribe to the topics you want to synchronize
+	* Create a `launch/<scenarioname>.launch` file to facilitate the use

 ## Experiments and Datasets